EvanDufraisse/RedPajamaV2-Utils/README.md

 # IMPORTANT: This is a fork of the original RedPajama-Data repository.

-The original repository is available at
-https://github.com/togethercomputer/RedPajama-Data/tree/main
+The original repository is available at: https://github.com/togethercomputer/RedPajama-Data/tree/main

 This package can be installed using: